ghc-proposals/ghc-proposals/proposals/0042-named-type-args.rst

   g :: forall list len . ...
   g = f @{len}

-Leaning yes for consistency and least surprise.
+Leaning **yes** for consistency and least surprise.

-2. Does this need to hide separate extension?
+2. Does this need to hide behind a separate extension?

-Leaning no because this is backwards compatible change.
+Leaning **no** because this is backwards compatible change.

 Implementation Plan
 -------------------